gbif/ssg-gb25/content/05_travel-accommodation/en.md

 ## Hotels

-The local organizers recommend booking a room in one of the hotels mentioned below.
-There is an accommodation quota in some of the hotels listed below.
-Please make your reservation in advance directly at the conference hotels by using the specific reservation codes.
+The local organizers recommend one of the listed hotels for accommodation.
+For a limited time a number of rooms in each have been pre-booked for delegates.
+Please make your reservation in advance directly with the conference hotels by using the specific reservation codes.
+Contact details for each of the hotels have been provided for.